icopy-site/awesome/docs/awesome/awesome-swift.md

 * [GMStepper](https://github.com/gmertk/GMStepper) - A stepper with a sliding label in the middle.
 * [GRMustache](https://github.com/groue/GRMustache.swift) - Flexible Mustache templates.
 * [GrowingTextView](https://github.com/KennethTsang/GrowingTextView) - UITextView that supports auto growing, placeholder and length limit.
-* [Hexacon](https://github.com/gautier-gdx/Hexacon) - A new way to display content in your app like the Apple Watch SpringBoard.
 * [HGCircularSlider](https://github.com/HamzaGhazouani/HGCircularSlider) - A custom reusable circular slider control for iOS application.
 * [HidesNavigationBarWhenPushed](https://github.com/gontovnik/HidesNavigationBarWhenPushed) - A library, which adds the ability to hide navigation bar when view controller is pushed via hidesNavigationBarWhenPushed flag.
 * [HorizontalDial](https://github.com/kciter/HorizontalDial) - A horizontal scroll dial like Instagram.